pytorch/xla/docs/pjrt.md

 --rdzv_endpoint="<MACHINE_0_IP_ADDRESS>:12355" pytorch/xla/test/test_train_mp_imagenet_torchrun.py  --fake_data --pjrt_distributed --batch_size=128 --num_epochs=1
 ```

-the difference bewteen the 2 commands above are `--node_rank` and potentially `--nproc_per_node` if you want to use different number of GPU devices on each machine.
-All the other scripts are identical.
+the difference between the 2 commands above are `--node_rank` and potentially `--nproc_per_node` if you want to use different number of GPU devices on each machine.
+All the rest are identical.

 ## Differences from XRT